head-first-csharp/fourth-edition/README.md

 * [Head_First_CSharp_4e_chapters_1_to_4.pdf](https://github.com/head-first-csharp/fourth-edition/raw/master/Head_First_CSharp_4e_chapters_1_to_4.pdf) – a PDF of the first four chapters, including the first two Unity Labs and the *Visual Studio for Mac Learner's Guide* appendix
 * [Unity Labs](Unity_Labs) – PDFs and graphics files for the Unity Lab projects throughout the book
 * [Billiard Ball Textures](Unity_Labs/Billiard_Balls) – billiard ball textures for the Unity Lab projects

+## Did you find an error in the book?

+We worked really hard to make this book as error-free as possible!
+But we're only human, and we do occasionally make mistkaes.
+If you spot an error in the book, please use the [https://www.oreilly.com/catalog/errata.csp?isbn=9781491976708](O'Reilly errata page) to let us know about it.
+That way it goes into a database so we can keep track of it and fix it in future printings.

 ![Head First C#, 4rd Edition – cover](https://github.com/head-first-csharp/fourth-edition/raw/master/Head_First_C%23_4e_cover.png)